 Eczema usually starts in infants two to three months old and often clears when a child is between three to five years old.
 It may be associated with other allergic conditions such as hay fever.
 You will notice it first on your infant’s cheeks, but it will probably spread to the rest of the face, the neck, the wrists and the hands.
 Because it is so itchy, the child will rub against blankets and try to scratch.
 Then there will be oozing, followed by crusting and scaling.
 It may become infected.

 Home Treatment: If a child scratches, eczema is very difficult to control.
 Apply cool, moist compresses to calm the itch.
-Keep your child’s fingernails as short as possible, but don’t insist they wear mittens—it will be very hard on your child if they can’t even rub the area to get some relief.
+Keep your child’s fingernails as short as possible, but don’t insist they wear mittens—it will be very difficult on your child if they can’t even rub the area to get some relief.
 Avoid harsh soaps and detergents.
 Let the child soak in warm water to relieve the dryness, but after bathing coat the skin in oil to seal in moisture.
 Avoid rough or scratchy clothes.
 If the cause is food related, it can be treated by eliminating specific foods.
 These triggers may include milk products, eggs, tropical fruits, fish, shellfish, wheat flour products and chocolate.
 After the eczema has cleared up introduced these foods one at a time, a week apart, so that the problem food can be identified.
 If you’re having trouble get a handle on your child’s eczema, make an appointment with their doctor.

 Medical Treatment: A hydrocortisone ointment may be prescribed to help reduce inflammation.
 (A mild hydrocortisone would be used for infantile eczema.)